T

 +

 Yes, tap water in Tallinn is safe to drink.
-Estonian tap water meets all safety and quality standards.
-You can confidently refill your water bottle directly from the tap without concerns about its potability, which is a convenient and eco-friendly option for travelers.
+Estonian tap water is regularly tested and meets high quality standards.
+You can confidently refill your water bottle from the tap without concerns about your health.
+This is a cost-effective and environmentally friendly option.

 +